Learning logic programs by combining programs: Algorithm

 In the novel combine stage (line 14), \name{} searches for a combination (a union) of promising programs that covers the positive examples and is minimal in size.
 We describe our combine algorithm in the next paragraph.
 If we cannot find a combination, we go to the constrain stage where we use any discovered constraints to generate a new program (line 18).
 If we find a combination, we deem it the best solution so far (line 16).
 To provably learn an optimal solution, we update the maximum program size (line 17) which prohibits any program with more than \emph{max\_size} literals from being generated in the generate stage or any combination of promising programs with more than \emph{max\_size} literals from being considered in the combine stage.
 We repeat this loop until we prove the optimality of a solution.

 Algorithm \ref{alg:combine} shows the combine algorithm.
 To find a combination of promising programs, we follow \aspal{} and formulate this combinational problem as an ASP problem.
-We briefly describe our encoding (line 5).
+The function \emph{build\_encoding} builds the encoding (line 5).
+We briefly describe our encoding.
 The appendix includes more details and an example encoding.
 We give each positive example a unique ID.
 For each rule in a promising program, we create a choice rule to indicate whether it should be in a solution.
 For each promising program, we add facts about its example coverage and size.
 We ask Clingo to find a model (a combination of rules) for the encoding (line 6) such that it (i) covers as many positive examples as possible, and (ii) is minimal in size.
 If there is no model, we return the best solution so far; otherwise, we convert the model to a program (line 6).
 Every combination program without recursion or predicate invention is guaranteed to be consistent (this result is an intermediate result in the proof of Theorem \ref{prop:correct} in the appendix).
 However, if a combination program has recursion or predicate invention then it could be inconsistent.
 In this case, we test the program on the negative examples to ensure consistency.
-If it is inconsistent, we add a constraint to the encoding to eliminate this program and loop again.
+If it is inconsistent, we add a constraint to the encoding (line 10) to eliminate this program and any generalistion of it from the combine encoding.
+We then loop again.

 A key advantage of our approach is that, whereas most rule selection approaches (Section \ref{sec:related}), including \aspal{}, assign a choice rule to every possible rule in the hypothesis space, we only do so to rules in promising programs.
 This difference is crucial to the performance of \name{} as it greatly reduces the complexity of the combinatorial problem.
 For instance, let $m$ be the total number of possible rules and $n$ be the number of promising programs.
 Then precomputation approaches search over 2$^{m}$ programs whereas \name{} searches over $2^{n}$ programs.
 In practice $n$ is vastly smaller than $m$ so our combine stage is highly efficient.
 For instance, in our simplest experiment (\emph{trains1}) there are 31,860 candidate rules so precomputation approaches search over $2^{31860}$ programs.
 By contrast, \name{} finds an optimal solution in four seconds by only searching over 10 promising programs, i.e. over $2^{10}$ programs.